swcarpentry/git-novice/_extras/guide.md

 ## [Open Science]({{ page.root }}/10-open/)

+We teach about Open Science in this episode because Open Science is a relevant framework while using Git and sharing code with others.
+Pausing to talk about this topic is important for the learner to be able to grasp the benefits of sharing code as a scientist.

+It might be helpful if the instructor has a few personal example to share.
+It's always interesting to mention if there are services promoting Open Science (ie. The Library, the Research Office) at the institution the Software Carpentry training takes place.

+Depending on the audience, the discussion will flow.
+Be aware that there might be strong and contradicting opinions about the topic of Open Science.

 ## [Licensing]({{ page.root }}/11-licensing/)

 We teach about licensing because questions about who owns what, or can use